D5223, 5223, 25073

 Condition October: blue/yellow livery, gangway doors in place, blanking plates fitted, two numbers on each bodyside, BR emblems on each cabside.

 With lengthy periods allocated to the London area, 5223/25073 acquired several unusual passenger workings including several Royal Train workings due to the close proximity of Wolverton Works, home of the Royal Train stock.
-On May 9th St Pancras was host to the Royal Train which ran to Nottingham via Manton, hauled by D5223 & D5226.
-The next day the train headed south being noted passing through Banbury.
+On May 9th (or 11th?)
+St Pancras was host to the Royal Train which was booked to leave at 22.30 to Nottingham via Manton, hauled by D5223 & D5226.
+The next day (10th) D5223 & D5226 hauled the same train from Worksop to Matlock via Chesterfield.
+Later the same day Royal train headed south being noted passing through Banbury.

 A Bedford - Southend day excursion took place on June 3rd hauled by 5223 (alone?).